Grants

 12. If I get a grant, can I apply for future grants?

 Yes!
 We accept applications for renewal funding for grantees.
 However, we can only provide one grant per person/organization in a single 12-month period.
 If you wish to apply for renewal funding, please wait a year before submitting another application.
+The maximum additional/renewal grant amount for past grantees is $500 for both individuals and non-profits; however, one emergency medical application per year will also be considered.

 For more information on our review process, read “How we review applications”.